Faby Apache: Lucha Libre AAA Worldwide (1999–2022 appearing WWE 2025-present)

 On March 5, 2017, Apache defeated Ricky Marvin in a title vs. career match to make herself, her father and her sister the new AAA World Trios Champions. although Mari and El Apache did not show up for defenses, during her first defense, her partners were Monster Clown and Murder Clown.
 Even though Monster and Murder were rudos, the team managed to keep the titles on Faby.
 On April 21, Faby brought out Dr. Wagner Jr. and Psycho Clown as her partners in a defense against the El Nuevo Poder del Norte team of Soul Rocker, Mocho Cota Jr. and Carta Brava Jr. In the end, El Nuevo Poder del Norte won the titles.

 The storyline between Lady Shani and Faby Apache continued at the 2018 Triplemanía XXVI where Shani defeated Faby Apache in a Lucha de Apuesta match, in no small part thanks to the interference of La Parka.

 She left the promotion on August 30, 2022.

-Impact Wrestling (2018–2019; 2022)
+At TripleMania 34, Apache competed in her 24th TripleMania.
+Nattie, La Hiedra and she lost to Roxanne Perez for the number 1 contender for Reyna de Reynas (Queen of Queens) title.

 Apache made her Impact Wrestling debut on the September 20, 2018, episode of Impact! when she defeated Alisha Edwards, which was filmed in Mexico.
 After the match, Apache challenged Tessa Blanchard.
 On September 27 episode of Impact, Apache unsuccessfully challenged Blanchard for the Impact Knockouts Championship.
 On the October 19, 2019, episode of Xplosion, Apache earned her first win on Impact by defeating Alisha Edwards, which was filmed in Mexico.
 On April 1, 2022, at Multiverse of Matches, Apache challenged AAA Reina de Reinas Champion Deonna Purrazzo for the title, however, was unsuccessful.